Havering Council’s X Account Hacked – Offensive Image Posted

-Offensive Post Hits Havering’s X Feed
+Shock Hack Hits Havering’s Official X Feed

-In a blunt tweet, the council said: “This account has been hacked – we deeply apologise for the offensive post on here.
+In a no-nonsense tweet, the council said: “This account has been hacked – we deeply apologise for the offensive post on here.
 We are working to address this urgently.
 Please use our website to contact us for any customer enquiries.
 Thank you.”

 “We found that our X account had been hacked and an inappropriate post was reposted on the site.
 We believe this was done by a bot rather than an individual.
 We temporarily took the account down and deleted the post.
 We have ensured it is secure and protected and will continue to monitor the site.
 Sadly, we are in a world where all public bodies are subject to such attacks by malicious individuals and groups and we remain vigilant.
 In this case we were able to act quickly.”

-Other Social Media Accounts Safe
+Other Social Media Platforms Remain Unscathed

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.